drogonframework/drogon/README.md

 **Drogon** is a C++11-based HTTP application framework.
 Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon in the American TV series "Game of Thrones" that I really like.

 Drogon's main application platform is Linux.
 It also supports Mac OS and FreeBSD.
-There is no plan to support Windows.
+Currently it does not support windows.
 Its main features are as follows:

 * The network layer uses a NIO framework based on epoll (kqueue under MacOS/FreeBSD) to provide high-concurrency, high-performance network IO;
 * Full asynchronous programming mode;